twineworks/tweakflow/site/content/reference.md

 1
 ```

 Variable values are either given directly as [expressions](#expressions), or the variables are marked as `provided`.
 The host application is required to set the values of `provided` variables through the embedding API.
 Initially, all provided variables have the value `nil`.
+The host application can determine whether a provided variable is referenced, thus allowing the host application to omit providing values if they are not needed.

 Tweakflow uses strict evaluation.
 All variables of a library are guaranteed to evaluate even if they are not referenced by other expressions.